mrpmorris/Morris.Blazor.Web.Modal/README.md

 ## Releases

+### 2.0
+- Support .NET 7
+- Remove frameworks no longer supported by Microsoft

 ### 1.9
  * Fixed bug where some controls wouldn't re-enable when multiple modals were closed at the same time ([#13](https://github.com/mrpmorris/Morris.Blazor.Web.Modal/issues/13))